DNA Studyby Karen Johnson

 This data gives us a good idea of:

-- The species of the turtle – Loggerhead (our most common), Green, Kemp’s Ridley, Leatherback, or even a Hawksbill
+- The species of the turtle – Loggerhead (our most common), Green, Kemp’s Ridley, Leatherback, or even a surprise Hawksbill

 - How many clutches of eggs (nests) each nesting female lays in a year

 - Whether the turtle is nesting on more than one beach

 - How close together or far apart each individual turtle lays her nests, both within the same summer and from year-to-year